dsc-courses/dsc40a-2025-fa/syllabus.md

 ## Communication 💬

-This quarter, we'll be using [Ed](https://edstem.org/us/courses/66639/) as our course message board.
-You should be added to Ed automatically; if not, join using [this link](https://edstem.org/us/join/Tcwhj7).
-Please join right away as we'll be making all course announcements through Ed.
+This quarter, we'll be using [Campuswire](https://campuswire.com/c/G6420479A/feed/) as our course message board.
+You should be added to Campuswire automatically. <!-- if not, join using [this link](https://edstem.org/us/join/Tcwhj7).
+Please join right away as
+We'll be making all course announcements through Campuswire.-->

-If you have a question about anything to do with the course — if you're stuck on a problem, didn't understand something from lecture, want clarification on course logistics, or just have a general question about data science — you can make a post on Ed.
+If you have a question about anything to do with the course — if you're stuck on a problem, didn't understand something from lecture, want clarification on course logistics, or just have a general question about data science — you can make a post on Campuswire.
 We only ask that if your question includes some or all of an answer (even if you're not sure it's right), please make your post private so that others cannot see it.
 You can also post anonymously if you would prefer.

-Course staff will regularly check Ed and try to answer any questions that you have.
+Course staff will regularly check Campuswire and try to answer any questions that you have.
 You're also encouraged to answer questions asked by other students.
 Explaining something is a great way to solidify your understanding of it!

-Please don't email staff members (and don't message them on social media), just make a private or public Ed post instead!
+Please don't email staff members (and don't message them on social media), just make a private or public Campuswire post instead!

 ---